spotify/HubFramework/documentation/action-programming-guide.md

 ## Introduction

 The Hub Framework comes with built-in selection handling for components.
 Whenever a component is selected, the `URI` associated with that component's `target` will be opened, using the standard `[UIApplication openURL:]` API.
-However, if you want to customize the selection behavior, or execute other type of actions based on other user interactions - that's when the Action API comes i handy.
+However, if you want to customize the selection behavior, or execute other type of actions based on other user interactions - that's when the Action API comes in handy.

 The Action API also makes it easy to send events back to your content operations from your components.